cgwire/kitsu/docs/getting-started-production/README.md

 You can then save all the filters and use them as your pages.

-On the right part of the screen, there is some button (from left to right), hide or display the assignation, hide or display the extra column, enlarge or reduce the thumbnail,
+On the right part of the screen, there are some buttons (from left to right) to hide or display the assignation, hide or display the extra column, enlarge or reduce the thumbnail,
 ![display and Hide option](../img/getting-started/display_hide_option.png)

 batch import thumbnail ![batch import thumbnail](../img/getting-started/add_thumbnails.png), and finaly export ![export button](../img/getting-started/export.png) or import ![Import button](../img/getting-started/import.png) data.